 Dr. Schluter began his CDC career in 1995 as an Epidemic Intelligence Service (EIS) Officer with the National Immunization Program.
 He has served in three overseas assignments as a CDC Medical Officer on detail to the World Health Organization: from 2004-2007 with the WHO Ethiopia Country Office, coordinating vaccine preventable disease surveillance activities; from 2009-2012, as Team Lead for the Immunization Preventable Diseases Unit in the WHO Country Office for Nepal; and from 2012-2017, as Group Lead for Accelerated Disease Control for the Expanded Program on Immunization Unit, providing support to the 37 countries and areas of the Western Pacific.

-Dr. Schluter graduated from the Creighton University School of Medicine in 1990 and received a Master of Science in Public Health from the University of Colorado in 1995.
-He completed residency training in both Family Medicine at the University of Wyoming and General Preventive Medicine and Public Health at the University of Colorado.
-Dr. Schluter started his career at CDC as an Epidemic Intelligence Service Officer, 1995-1997, in the National Immunization Program in the Measles, Mumps, Rubella, and Varicella Activity.
+Dr. Schluter graduated from the Creighton University School of Medicine and received a Master of Science in Public Health from the University of Colorado; he completed residency training in both Family Medicine at the University of Wyoming and General Preventive Medicine and Public Health at the University of Colorado.